 Does Medicaid Cover Testosterone Replacement?
-Medicaid does not pay for testosterone replacement therapy, nor do most private health insurance plans.
+Medicaid and most private health insurance plans do not pay for testosterone replacement therapy.
 The good news is that there are other options to help you afford this treatment.

 About Medicaid Coverage

 First, a little background: Medicaid is a state-funded program that helps low-income Americans pay for medical care.
-It is administered by the state, so rules and guidelines can vary, depending on where you live.
+The state administers it, so rules and guidelines can vary, depending on where you live.
 Many gender-affirming procedures are covered under Medicaid in some states, but not all.
 If you’re looking for coverage for your procedure, you’ll have to look into your specific program to see if it is covered.
 Coverage varies from plan to plan and from state to state.

 If your state covers gender affirmation procedures, you will probably qualify for them if you meet the other requirements for Medicaid based on your income level.

 Generally speaking, the following requirements must be met for a person to qualify for Medicaid coverage of testosterone replacement therapy:

 - Diagnosis of low testosterone.
 This is usually diagnosed through blood tests.

 - Functional impairment.
 Low testosterone levels affect your health or well-being in some way (for example, causing fatigue, sexual dysfunction, or decreased muscle mass).
 Having a specific diagnosis of hypogonadism isn’t strictly necessary to get coverage under most state Medicaid programs; functional impairment alone can qualify you if low testosterone levels cause it.